 What are the advantages of WordPress hosting?

 WordPress hosting brings a whole new level of performance to your website.
 As it only houses WordPress websites, the server can be optimized in such a way as to allow for advanced server caching.
 This enables your website to perform at the highest possible speed.
-This speed optimization can boost rankings on Google as well as improve SEO.
+This speed optimization can improve SEO which may ultimately boost your ranking on Google allowing you to be found by many more people.

 Keeping your online home up to date is an important part of managing and running a successful website.
-WordPress hosting provides auto-updates, ensuring better security as well as giving you more time to work on content.
+WordPress hosting provides auto-updates, ensuring better security while giving you one less thing to worry about when it comes to your business’ website.

 If something happens to your website, WordPress hosting generally provides free automatic backups.
 This gives you peace of mind, knowing that at any time you can restore your website to what it was in the past.
 The ease and worry-free features make WordPress hosting stand out from other hosting packages.